AlexandreLicinio/streampilot/README.md

 Raw data is provided by **Haivision StreamHub** via its REST API (HTTP/HTTPS).
 All network interfaces and GPS are monitored.
 AIRxxx and PROxxx series are the ones with GPS sensors.

+Also, it can provides powerfull pdf reports at the end of a live.
+The reports contains correlated logs from the StreamHub from each inputs in live to help you sharing the right information.

 ### What’s next for StreamPilot?

 Today, StreamHub’s REST API doesn’t expose every modem details (Band, Operator name, SNR, RSSI, priority).
 The goal is for **StreamPilot** to actively **pilot each modem**, switching live to the best interface(s).
 This would raise transmission quality by automatically managing interface priorities.

+### Why StreamPilot?

+Just because I needed a tool for site surveys and live production in my company Wiftech.
+I am not working for Haivision but I did choose Aviwest as main gear to do live streaming for my clients.
+I encourage all the "bonded live video constructors" to share in their api all the raw data we need to make StreamPilot better.

 ---